 A true vine, clinging to rough surfaces by root-like fast holds.
 Can attach to buildings, fences and arbors or spread as a ground cover.

 Growth is slow in the first 3 to 5 years, but picks up speed once roots are established.

 Bark color and texture

-Stems are dark brown with bark that splits and peels.
+Stems are dark cinnamon brown with exfoliating bark that splits and peels.

-Leaves dark green in summer, changing to a clear yellow in fall.
+Leaves are glossy, dark green in summer, hang on well into fall before changing to a clear yellow.

 The actual fruit (a dry capsule) is not ornamentally important, but the remains of the dry flower heads that surround them do provide winter interest.